learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 When you need a MySQL database for your app, you don't have to worry about provisioning it from scratch.

-You can ask your cloud provider to provide an instance.
+You can ask your cloud provider to provision an instance.

-And since the cloud provider offers APIs, you can also script creating, updating and deleting databases.
+And since the cloud vendor offers APIs for its managed services, you can also script creating, updating and deleting databases.

 You can use tools such as Terraform or Cloudformation to create the database programmatically when you create an environment such as dev or prod.